 When I first moved to London in 2010 I didn’t know anyone who could show me the city or give me inside tips about everyday problems.
 It took me more than a year to get used to living in a massive city like London and to find out useful hacks.
 It is easier if you know all the important tips to save time, money and effort right from the start.
 So, below I have gathered my best tips for all London newcomers.

 # 1 Tip for learning the language

 Try to speak in English as much as you can.
 The British accent can be a bit tricky to understand and you may face some difficulties in daily communication, but you just need to get used to it.
-If English is not your mother tongue then you can try out tandem language learning.
+If English is not your mother tongue, you don’t have to worry.
+There are plenty of online resources you use like English with Lucy that have a native speaker guiding you as you progress in your English-learning journey.
+You can also try out tandem language learning.
 Tandem Language Learning is a method of language learning based on a mutual language exchange between partners.
 It is a great way to meet new people and learn the language in the proper way.
 If you prefer the traditional classroom lesson there are a lot of free English courses around London which you could attend.
 However, if you like to learn the lingo from your comfy couch then you can use Lingualia or Memrise or download the free mobile app Duolingo to learn English on the go.
 Or you can use a nifty multi-language portable smart voice translator, until you got the language down to a T.